Wikimedia Foundation: History

 Jimmy Wales and Larry Sanger founded Wikipedia in 2001 as a feeder project to supplement Nupedia.
 The project was originally funded by Bomis, Wales's for-profit business, and edited by a rapidly growing community of volunteer editors.
 The early community discussed a variety of ways to support the ongoing costs of upkeep, and was broadly opposed to running ads on the site, so the idea of setting up a charitable foundation gained prominence.
-That addressed an open question of what entity should hold onto trademarks for the project.
+That addressed an open question of what entity should hold onto the project's trademarks.

 The Wikimedia Foundation was incorporated in St. Petersburg, Florida, on June 20, 2003.
 A small fundraising campaign to keep the servers running was run in October 2003.
 In 2005, the foundation was granted section 501(c)(3) status by the U.S. Internal Revenue Code as a public charity, making donations to the foundation tax-deductible for U.S. federal income tax purposes.
 Its National Taxonomy of Exempt Entities (NTEE) code is B60 (Adult, Continuing education).

 The foundation filed an application to trademark the name Wikipedia in the US to the Board of Patent Appeals and Interferences on September 14, 2004.
 The mark was granted registration status on January 10, 2006.
 Trademark protection was accorded also by Japan on December 16, 2004, and by the European Union on January 20, 2005.
 Subsets of Wikipedia were already being distributed in book and DVD form, and there were discussions about licensing the logo and wordmark.

 On December 11, 2006, the foundation's board noted that it could not become a membership organization, as initially planned but not implemented, due to an inability to meet the registration requirements of Florida statutory law.
 The bylaws were accordingly amended to remove all references to membership rights and activities.

 In 2007, the foundation decided to move its headquarters from Florida to the San Francisco Bay Area.
 Considerations cited for choosing San Francisco were proximity to like-minded organizations and potential partners, a better talent pool, as well as cheaper and more convenient international travel.
 The move was completed by January 31, 2008, into a headquarters on Stillman Street in San Francisco.
 It later moved to New Montgomery Street, and then in 2017 to One Montgomery Tower.

 On October 25, 2021, the foundation launched Wikimedia Enterprise, a commercial Wikimedia content delivery service aimed at groups that want to use high-volume APIs, starting with Big Tech enterprises.
 In June 2022, Google and the Internet Archive were announced as the service's first customers, though only Google will pay for the service.
 The same announcement noted a shifting focus towards smaller companies with similar data needs, supporting the service through "a lot paying a little".